 Just like humans, guinea pigs require a varied and balanced diet to maintain good health.
-Cavies can’t thrive on a diet on solely commercial guinea pig food – they also need hay and fresh vegetables too.
+Cavies can’t thrive on a diet of solely commercial guinea pig food – they also need hay, fresh food and vegetables too.

 Before I got my piggies, I did a lot of research on guinea pig nutrition to ensure I knew exactly what they needed to be healthy.

 I also found a lot of misinformation out there, which you might not pick up on if you’re new to keeping cavies.

 So, to help you understand more about guinea pig nutrition and select the best foods, here’s everything you need to know about guinea pig diet.

 Nutrients That Guinea Pigs Need